Sevier, Utah

 Sevier (/sɛˈvɪər/ sə-VEER) is an unincorporated community in southwestern Sevier County, Utah, United States.
-It lies in the valley of the Sevier River along U.S. Route 89 southwest of the city of Richfield, the county seat of Sevier County.
+It lies in the valley of the Sevier River along Sevier Highway, the former route of U.S. Route 89, southwest of the city of Richfield, the county seat of Sevier County.
 Its elevation is 5,584 feet (1,702 m).

 Description

 Although Sevier is unincorporated, it has a post office, with the ZIP code of 84766.
-It has a population of approximately 80 people.
-Sevier has many farms.
+It has a population of approximately 146 people.
+Sevier has many farms, primarily growing alfalfa.